Donors and Recipients: On Asymmetric Transfer Across Tasks and Languages with Parameter-Efficient Fine-Tuning: Methodology

-First, we evaluate the performance of each original, pre-trained model on all languages for every benchmark.\footnote{All evaluations are run with the \emph{LM Evaluation Harness} v0.4.9.1 \cite{eval-harness}.
-The harness provides a unified codebase with consistent prompting and decoding, metric computation, and task versioning.
-All prompts/decoding follow lm-evaluation harness defaults unless stated.
-Implementation specifics (tokenizer policy, padding/truncation, decoding) are detailed in Appendix.~\ref{app:impl-details}.} The results from this stage serve as a baseline, representing the model's out-of-the-box multilingual capabilities before any task-specific fine-tuning.
+\paragraph{Baseline Evaluation} First, we evaluate the performance of each original, pre-trained model on all languages for every benchmark (full evaluation details are in Appendix~\ref{app:impl-details}).
+The results from this stage serve as a baseline, representing the model's out-of-the-box multilingual capabilities before any task-specific fine-tuning.